If you’re looking for the best way to dye brown eggs – this is it! Read on…

 The vinegar will lighten the brown eggs to a pale cream or even a white and this allows you to dye them in a whole range of pretty Easter colours.

-On the left: a brown egg; in the centre an egg which has lightened to a pale cream colour after being soaked in vinegar; on the right an egg which has turned almost white after being soaked in vinegar.
+On the left: a brown egg; in the centre an egg which has lightened to a pale cream colour after being soaked in vinegar; on the right an egg which has turned almost white.
+We find different eggs lighten by different amounts but in every case the paler eggs can be dyed pretty spring colours.

 Hard Boiled Eggs